A Down-Market Survival Guide for Your 20s, 30s, and 40s

 Finally, consider whether you're investing for short- and intermediate-term goals rather than retirement alone.
 If you're investing for shorter-term goals--such as a home down payment, you probably don't want to have much, if anything, in stocks.
 Yes, the returns from bonds and cash are lower, but they're also much less likely to encounter big swings to the downside.
 My model portfolios feature guidance for investors with short- and intermediate-term goals who are saving outside of a retirement plan.

 If it turns out changes are in order, be sure to bear tax considerations in mind.
-Making changes in your tax-sheltered accounts won't trigger a tax bill, so it usually makes sense to focus any repositioning efforts there.
+Making changes in your tax-sheltered accounts won't trigger a tax bill, especially considering that stock performance was strong until quite recently.
+That's why it usually makes sense to focus any repositioning efforts there.

 A volatile market environment can also provide an opportunity to play cleanup with your portfolio, streamlining your accounts and holdings and tightening your focus on those investments that are truly best of breed.